cybertraining-dsc/fa20-523-327/project/project.md

 | 27| Education  |
 | 28| Science & Technology  |

-The full list of cateogry IDs can be found [HERE](https://gist.github.com/dgp/1b24bf2961521bd75d6c) [^9]
+The full list of category IDs can be found [HERE](https://gist.github.com/dgp/1b24bf2961521bd75d6c) [^9]

-Many channels are able to consistently reach the trending section.
+Many channels can consistently reach the trending section on a weekly basis.

 | Channel Title | Number of trended videos |
 | ----------- | ----------- |